biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 merged['diff'] = -(merged['Population00'] - merged['Population10'])
 ```

-<p>Now that everything is in order, I will plot the population difference over the entire Country.</p>
+Now that everything is in order, I will plot the population difference over the entire Country.

-<p>To make things easier for us, we need to create another column to tell us what state each county is in.</p>
+To make things easier for us, we need to create another column to tell us what state each county is in.

 ```python